emankced/VipingWhiley/README.md

 So the if-else statements are being handled specially inside function code blocks.

 ## Limitations & Missing Features
+The parser supports indentation in steps of 4 spaces.
+Tabs or other step sizes are not supported.

 Unfortunately, empty statements in code blocks cannot be parsed right now, so empty lines must not be present in code blocks in input files.

 Viper functions do not have a named return value, but Whiley does.